Download our FREE smartphone app today!

 The Academy recognises the importance of employability learning, and as part of this Year 10 and Year 12 students are supported to find work experience with local and city based employers.
 This enables them to get a better understanding of professional work environments, make well informed decisions and be more successful in their job and apprenticeship hunts.

-Details of the progression for our students can be found in the documents at the bottom of this page.
+Details of the progression for our students can be found in the diagrams below.